UnclassedPenguin/bible/README.md

 Todo:
 [ ] - Need some basic restructuring.
 Anytime a verse is printed, it should call a function (printVerse) that takes the book, the chapter, the verse.
 I think this will simplify things in the long run...
-[ ] - Write documentation for program
+[ ] - randomVerse should be a fucntion that returns [string, int, int] ie [bookName, chapter, verse] [ ] - Write documentation for program
 [ ] - Add random function to interactive mode
 [ ] - Clean up interactive mode, make it not so ugly.